 What may be unexpected initially is why I wouldn’t store the “comments” with the “post”, which is due to access control which I would like to be applied in a reasonably hierarchical way.

 Using the above content model I can easily allow the “anonymous” user to “create” comments, but keep the anonymous user on a read-only basis for the rest of the workspace.

 If you don’t use

 update() methods in your application a single workspace is probably the way to go.

 “Corresponding nodes” is a concept defined in the JCR spec.
 Essentially, it boils down to nodes that represent the same content, in different so-called workspaces.

-JCR introduces the very abstract concept of Workspaces which leaves a lot of developers unclear on what to do with them.
+JCR introduces the abstract concept of Workspaces which leaves many developers unclear on what to do with them.
 I would like to propose to put your use of workspaces to the following to test.

-Workspaces should not be used for access control.
+Do not use workspaces for access control.
 Visibility of content for a particular group of users is not a good argument to separate things into different workspaces.
 JCR features “Access Control” in the content repository to provide for that.

-Workspaces are the boundary for references and query.
+Workspaces are the boundaries for references and queries.

 Use workspaces for things like: